sr-tream/SRauncherQt5/README.md

 ## Features:
 * Each server remembers "your" nickname.
-* You can use third-party samp.dll and gta_sa.exe for each server
+* You can use third-party gta_sa.exe for each server
 * You can rename the server
 * You can leave comments to the Registry-servers
 * It has built-asi-loader